BRIO-lab/brio-lab-onboarding/JTML/Part_2.md

 [Previous](https://github.com/BRIO-lab/brio-lab-onboarding/blob/main/JTML/Part_1.md) | [Next](https://github.com/BRIO-lab/brio-lab-onboarding/blob/main/JTML/Part_3.md)

-# JTML Part 2: Background Information
+# JTML Part 2: Joint Kinematics

 You likely joined this project because of some interest in coding/image analysis/medical imaging/machine learning.
 While all these attributes describe what this project entails, it is useful to know _**why**_ we are using all these tools, and the problems that we hope to solve by applying them.

-## Joint Kinematics

 ### Brief Overview